 Also, store your most important files securely online - SugarSync offers 5 gigabytes of space for free.

-To find out approximate disk space needed on external drive, open My Computer / Computer (you can use keyboard shortcut Windows Key+E to open Windows Explorer).
+To find out approximate disk space needed on external drive, open My Computer / Computer / This PC (you can use keyboard shortcut Windows Key+E to open Windows/File Explorer).
 Find and right-click the drive with "(C:)" in the end.
 This might be "Local Disk (C:)" if no label is specified for the drive, or it might be anything else with "(C:)".
-In Windows Vista, 7 and 8, it also has four-color or blue Windows icon in the left corner to indicate that Windows is installed on this hard drive.
+In Windows Vista, 7, 8 and 8.1, it also has four-color or blue Windows icon in the left corner to indicate that Windows is installed on this hard drive.

 Click Properties in the menu.